evansneath/compiler/README.md

 ```
 ./compiler.py <source> <target>
 ```
-Where `<source>` is the source file to compiler and `<target>` is the destination file for the intermediate code.
+Where `<source>` is the source file to compile and `<target>` is the destination file for the intermediate code.
 <br/><br/>
-At the moment, the compiler will scan the source file for all valid tokens and any warnings or errors that may arrise.
-All valid tokens are printed as they are encountered.
+At the moment, the compiler will scan the source file for all valid tokens.
+All tokens are printed as they are encountered alongside any warnings or errors.
 <br/><br/>
-The `test` directory contains a test source file which has several examples of token parsing and error/warning handling.
+The `test/` directory contains a test source file which has several examples of token parsing and error/warning handling.